NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/StreamlinedROIAnnotationTool/README.md

    and image information back to server.

 ## Next Steps
-1. Need to add scoring functionality.
+1. Need to add scoring functionality (DONE)
-2. Need to add way to mark image as defective.
+2. Need to add way to mark image as defective (DONE)
-3. Need to add way to clear Previously added ROIs.
+3. Need to add way to clear Previously added ROIs (DONE w/help from erikz)
+4. Change the format of the tooltip to make it look nicer and have it include the current image id (DONE)
+5. Add means to Zoom, Pan, and adjust Window/Level (DONE)
+6. Add a Help section at bottom, to let users know what buttons and actions do what (DONE)
+7. optimize performance, if time is permitting.

 # Illustrations